Software-Savants/RecipeBox/README.md

 * Start the development server: `yarn rw dev`
 * Open your browser and navigate to `http://localhost:8910` to view the application.

+## Deployment
+To deploy RecipeBox to a hosting provider like Netlify or Vercel, follow the instructions in the (RedwoodJS Deployment Guide)[https://redwoodjs.com/docs/introduction].

+## Contributing
+Contributions to RecipeBox are welcome!
+To contribute, follow these steps:

+Fork this repository to your own account.

+Create a new branch: